 Stash Learn

-Stash customers who owned certain investments that are subject to reclassification for the appropriate tax year may receive a Corrected Form 1099 on or around March 15, about a month after receiving your Corrected Form 1099 in February.
+Stash customers who owned certain securities that are subject to income reclassification for the appropriate tax year may receive a 1099 Correction form.
+Not everyone will receive a 1099 Correction, but if you do, you will need to replace the existing 1099 in your tax filing.

 Why do I need this different form?

-Why am I receiving tax documents?
+Why am I receiving this document?

 This is a legal requirement.
 Stash Invest accounts are taxable brokerage accounts, and you are required by the IRS to report income earned from realized capital gains and losses and other applicable income.

-For more information on this form, other forms you may receive, and relevant tax dates, check out The 2022 Tax Season Dates You Need to Know.
+For more information on this form, other forms you may receive, and relevant tax dates, check out The Tax Season Dates You Need to Know.

 Stash does not provide legal or tax advice and if you have questions regarding your personal circumstances and the forms that you have received, you should consult a tax or legal professional.